chris-krenz/opentrons_protocols/protocols/OT-Flex/Promega_Miniprep/README.md

 <details>
 <summary>Click here for Promega Miniprep Information</summary>

 The Promega miniprep is for rapid isolation of plasmid DNA in a multiwell format using paramagnetic particles for lysate clearing and DNA capturing.
-The use of paramagnetic particles skips the need for centrifuging.
+The use of paramagnetic particles skips the need for centrifuging, making it ideal for automating.

 Here describes the keyword in each step of plasmid DNA isolation:
 - **Resuspension**: cell pellet is suspended in a resuspension buffer to make the pellet a uniformed, liquid suspension.